Greater-London-Authority/process-published-nhs-data/README.md

     .../patients-registered-at-a-gp-practice/<month>-<year>

-The data is published in csv files in a format that since April 2017 conforms to the tidy data convention.
-There are minor inconsistencies in the formatting, naming, and location of extracts published subsequently which this code aims to workaround.
+The earliest available outputs in these series are for October 2014.

-Files published prior to April 2017 are formatted differently and the existing process will need to be modified if they are to be accommodated.
+Though all published as csv files, there are significant differences between the formats of outputs published prior to April 2017 and those published since.

 ## Usage